vim/vim/runtime/indent/README.txt

 inspiration.

-If you make a new indent file which would be useful for others, please send it to the vim-dev mailinglist <vim-dev@vim.org>.
+If you make a new indent file which would be useful for others, please send it to the vim-dev mailing list <vim-dev@vim.org>.
 Include instructions for detecting the file type for this language, by file name extension or by checking a few lines in the file.
 And please stick to the rules below.